phrazzld/brainrot/README.md

 - [x] Mock mode for testing

 ### Phase 3: Production Launch (Current)
-- [ ] Deploy to production on Vercel
+- [x] Deploy to production on Vercel ✅
 - [ ] Test publishing pipeline with real credentials
 - [ ] Launch first 10 books on all platforms
 - [ ] Set up analytics and monitoring